 To date we have managed over 300 grants through partnerships with the Department for International Development and Johnson & Johnson with grant values of between £3,000 and £1.5mn

-If you have any questions regarding our grant management please contact our Head of Partnerships, Louise McGrath: Louise.McGrath@thet.org
+If you have any questions regarding our grant management please contact our Head of Programmes, Louise McGrath: Louise.McGrath@thet.org

 We are extremely excited to announce the launch of a new grants programme in collaboration with the Commonwealth Pharmaceuticals Association (CPA), funded by the Fleming Fund (UK aid from the Department of Health and Social Care).